 When an intruder enters unlawfully into a building to commit theft is called a commercial burglary.

-- The Opportunistic Burglar-Opportunistic burglars are spontaneously and usually not planned.
+- The Opportunistic Burglar-Opportunistic burglars are spontaneous and usually not planned.

 Regularly, the crime is quick and doesn’t lead to not many monetary losses.
 These criminals enter through a window secured with a latch instead of a sturdy lock.
 The opportunistic burglar will take whatever items are closest.

-You may even have seen a video of criminals using a stolen truck as a battering ram as a way to enter a property unlawfully.
+You may even have seen a video of criminals using a stolen truck as a battering ram to enter a property illegally.
 The attack causes significant damages that cost a lot of money to fix or increase your insurance premium if you choose to call them.

 These criminals usually target top-end businesses, for example, banks, jewelry, and even luxury stores.
-Therefore, the value of the stolen merchandise can make the company go bankrupt.
+Therefore, the value of the stolen merchandise can bankrupt the company.